simsieg/awesome-maps/readme.md

 ## Media

-- [Snapchat](https://map.snapchat.com) - recent videos on a map
+- [Snapchat](https://map.snapchat.com) - Recent videos on a map.
 - [Radio Garden](https://radio.garden) - Listen to radio stations around the world.
-- [flickr map](https://www.flickr.com/map) - photos and videos on amap
+- [Flickr Map](https://www.flickr.com/map) - Photos and videos on a map.
-- [wikishootme](https://wikishootme.toolforge.org/) - Wikipedia images on a map
+- [WikiShootMe](https://wikishootme.toolforge.org/) - Wikipedia images and articles on a map.

 ## Food